The Spray, the Edge, and the Silence After: A Victoria Falls Story

 The Sunset

 That evening: a Zambezi sunset cruise. $75 with drinks and snacks.
-The boat pushed upstream through calm water, past papyrus-lined banks, past a crocodile sunning on a sandbar with the self-possession of something that's been doing this for 200 million years.
+The boat pushes upstream through calm water, past papyrus-lined banks, past a crocodile sunning on a sandbar with the self-possession of something that's been doing this for 200 million years.

-"Don't lean over the railing," he said.
+"Don't lean over the railing," he says.
 "They bite."

-Nobody leaned over the railing.
+Nobody leans over the railing.

 The Silence After

-I've thought about why Victoria Falls hits differently from other natural wonders.
+Here's why Victoria Falls hits differently from other natural wonders.
 The Grand Canyon is vast but static.
 The Northern Lights are beautiful but silent.
 The Falls are both — vast and violent, beautiful and brutal.
 The water doesn't stop.
 It was falling when Livingstone arrived in 1855.
 It'll be falling when the sun goes dark.